trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 The configuration is very simple.
 NGINX includes a `ngx_http_upstream_module` to define backends (groups of servers or multiple server instances).
 More specifically, the `upstream` directive is responsible for this.

-  > `upstream` only provide a list of servers, some kind of weight, and other parameters related to the backend layer.
+  > `upstream` defines the load balancing pool, only provide a list of servers, some kind of weight, and other parameters related to the backend layer.

 ##### Backend parameters